 - Your medical history

-If possible, the SLP may also talk with your family members.
-The SLP may ask them about what foods you find hard to swallow and what foods you tend to avoid.
+If possible, the SLP may also talk with your family members on what foods you tend to avoid.

-During the exam, the SLP will carefully evaluate your teeth, lips, jaws, tongue, cheeks, and soft palate.
-You may need to perform certain movements, like smacking your lips together or sticking out your jaw.
-You may also need to make certain sounds, cough, or clear your throat.
+During the exam, the SLP will carefully evaluate your teeth, lips, jaws, tongue, cheeks and soft palate.
+You may need to perform movements like smacking your lips together or sticking out your jaw, and you might be asked to make sounds such as coughing or clearing your throat.
 The SLP may check your reflexes for gagging and coughing.

-You will likely be asked to swallow a series of substances.
-They may range from water, thicker liquids, pureed foods, soft foods, and even regular foods.
-The SLP will note whether you have problems chewing, swallowing, or breathing.
-He or she will also check if your voice sounds “wet.”
-That can be a sign of aspiration.
+You will likely swallow a series of substances.
+They may range from water to thicker liquids, pureed foods, soft foods and even regular foods.
+The SLP will note if you have problems chewing, swallowing or breathing.
+He or she will also check if your voice sounds “wet,” which can be a sign of aspiration.

 What happens after a bedside swallow exam for dysphagia?

-Many people need to stay in the hospital after their bedside swallow exam.
-They usually need treatment for other medical problems.
-If you have the exam while visiting your healthcare provider, you will likely be able to go home right after it.
-You will usually find out about the results right away.
+Many people need to stay in the hospital after this exam - they usually need treatment for other medical problems.
+If you have the exam while visiting your health care provider, you will likely be able to go home immediately after it.
+You will usually be told the results right away.
 If you don’t have any problems with swallowing, you may be able to eat normally again.

-You may need follow-up tests if your medical team is still worried that you might have dysphagia.
-These tests can help identify dysphagia, even if you don’t have any symptoms.
-Sometimes they can also help pinpoint the source of a swallowing problem.
-These tests may include:
+You might need follow-up tests if your medical team is still worried that you may have dysphagia.
+These tests can help identify dysphagia even if you don’t have any symptoms.
+Sometimes, they can also help pinpoint the source of a swallowing problem.
+These tests can include: